 The bottom line

-If you’re looking to drive down the cost of carriage, then you need to get smart about allocations, CMS adoption, and surcharges.
-This way, you can set parameters, improve your delivery success, and ultimately, reduce costs.
+If you’re looking to drive down the carriage costs, you need to get smart about allocations, CMS adoption and surcharges.
+This way, you can set parameters, improve your delivery success and ultimately reduce costs.

 Want more actionable tips to reduce shipping spend?
 Head to our shipment management page or check out the episode with Paul.